 You can expect to receive coverage for these types of losses:

 Involuntary and accidental parting of your cell phone means that an unintended event caused separation from your cell phone.
 The location is known but retrieving it is not practical.
-An example would be accidentally dropping the phone in a body of water.
+An example would be accidentally dropping your phone in a large body of water.

-When the monthly cell phone bill is paid for in its entirety with the card, the cardholder and all employee’s phones listed on the monthly bill will be covered.
-Family member’s phones are not covered unless the family member is an employee.
+When your monthly cell phone bill is paid for in its entirety with your card, your phone and all employee phones listed on the monthly bill will be covered.
+Family members’ phones are not covered unless the family member is an employee.

 There is no limit to how many cell phones can be covered as long as each line is listed on the bill that is paid for with the eligible card.

 After paying a $100 deductible, you will receive up to $1,000 or the actual current retail price of your phone (whichever is less) for each claim.
 There is a maximum of 3 claims allowed each 12-month period.

 You’ll find a complete list of exclusions in your card’s guide to benefits, but here are some examples of when Chase cell phone protection does not apply:

 These benefits are provided complimentary with the card: